dandi/dandi-archive/doc/design/zarr-publish-1.md

 # Publishing Dandisets that contain Zarr archives

 This document describes the current implementation of publishing Dandisets with Zarr archives, desired use cases, and the associated requirements.
+Note that once the requirements for `Use case 1` are implemented, then `Use cases 2-3` will be capable.

 ## Current implementation